American Board of Medical Specialties

-Established in 1933, the American Board of Medical Specialties (ABMS) is a non-profit organization which represent 24 broad areas of specialty medicine.
-ABMS is the largest physician-led specialty certification organization in the United States.
+The American Board of Medical Specialties (ABMS) is a non-profit organization established in 1933 which represents 24 broad areas of specialty medicine.
+ABMS is the largest and most widely recognized physician-led specialty certification organization in the United States.
+The other certification organizations in the United States are the American Board of Physician Specialties (recognized in parts of the United States) and American Osteopathic Association Bureau of Osteopathic Specialists.